Margot Adler: Education

 At the core of Heretic's Heart is the correspondence between Margot and a GI in Vietnam that took place while she was a student at Berkeley.
 They wrote 200 pages of letters between the spring of 1967 to later that year when they finally met after he returned in October from a war he didn’t support but had had to fight to survive.
 He and Margot finally rendezvoused in San Francisco and spent several days together.
 However, the love affair did not last, and there is no record that they stayed in touch afterward although it came closest to the romantic obsessions spinning in her mind.

 After graduating from Berkeley Phi Beta Kappa with a degree in political science, she chose to pursue a career in journalism and was accepted into the Master’s Program at Columbia University.
 But being part of the establishment did not end her political activism.
 She and a friend, as part of their studies, joined the Venceremos Brigade harvesting sugar in Cuba to support the Cuban revolution and to counter the crippling impact of the USA's economic embargo against the country.
-Her stay ended when she was called back to her mother’s bedside in the final days of her battle with lung cancer.
+Her stay ended when she was called back to her mother’s bedside, who was dying from lung cancer.
 She died in 1970 at the age of 61.